sparrdrem/otn/README.md

 ## Installation and Usage
 ### PowerMac Instructions
-Note: Be sure you have a way to get the computer on the internet.
+Note: Be sure you have a way to get the computer on the internet (or LAN).
 There are many ways to do this because it has built in ethernet.

 1.)
 Download the ISO for the latest release of the server and burn it